Dr. Sanjay Gupta

 00:09:59

 ‘Thanks a lot to everybody who despatched within the questions.
-You know, I say this on a regular basis, however it’s true.
+You know, I say this on a regular basis, nevertheless it’s true.
 This present wouldn’t exist with out you, and I’m actually glad you are part of it.
-If there may be something well being-associated you’ve got been questioning about, do not preserve it to your self.
+If there may be something well being-associated you have been questioning about, do not maintain it to your self.
 I’ve devoted myself to this present, so share it with me.
-Record a voice memo, electronic mail it to [email protected] site, or give us a name, 470-396-0832, and depart a message.
+Record a voice memo, electronic mail it to [email protected], or give us a name, 470-396-0832, and depart a message.
 Thanks for listening.